nickg/nvc/nvc.1.md

  * `--native`:
    Output actions to generate native code.

+## SELECTING SIGNALS

+Every signal object in the design has a unique hierarchical path name.
+This is identical to the value of the `PATH_NAME` attribute.
+You can get a list of the path names in your design using the command `show [signals]` from the TCL shell.

+A signal can be referred to using its full path name, for example `:top:sub:x`, `:top:other:x` are two different signals.
+The character `:` is a hierarchy separator.
+A _glob_ may be used refer to a group of signals.
+For example `:top:*:x`, `*:x`, and `:top:sub:*`, all select both of the previous signals.
+The special character `*` is a wildcard that matches zero or more characters.

+### Restricting waveform dumps

+Path names and globs can be used to exclude or explicitly include signals in a waveform dump.
+For simple cases this can be done using the `--include` and `--exclude` arguments.
+For example `--exclude=':top:sub:*` will exclude all matching signals from the waveform dump.
+Multiple inclusion and exclusion patterns can be provided.

+When the number of patterns becomes large, specifying them on the command line becomes cumbersome.
+Instead a text file can be used to provide inclusion and exclusion patterns.
+If the top-level unit name is `top` then inclusion patterns should be placed in a file called `top.include` and exclusion patterns in a file called `top.exclude`.
+These files should be in the working directory where the `nvc -r` command is executed.
+The format is one glob per line, with comments preceded by a `#` character.

+When both inclusion and exclusion patterns are present, exclusions have precedence over inclusions.
+If no inclusion patterns are present then all signals are implicitly included.

 ## LIBRARIES

 Description of library search path, contents, etc.

 ## CODE COVERAGE

 Description of coverage generation

 ## TCL SHELL

 Describe interactive TCL shell

 ## AUTHOR

 Written by Nick Gasson

 ## REPORTING BUGS